Duncan Ridgley interview

 One of the biggest problems of living here and doing business here is that everyone sees you as a tourist, even thought I’ve lived here for 7 years.
 You’re treated like a tourist and you’re expected to pay a tourist price, which is annoying, but on the other side if you adapt to the way of living here and understand how things work it’s ok.

 It’s a different culture here, different from the one from England.
 When you go to England, they explain what the culture is, when you came to Romania no one will tell you that it’s difficult to make things done.
 There’s no team work in Romania, it’s pretty hard to make 7 people work together, to achieve something.
 There’s a saying here ”don’t trust anyone, just trust me and my cousin”.
 But when everyone tells you that, you’d end up saying ”I won’t trust anyone’’.
 And that’s how I learnt to do everything by myself.
 So I had to understand how Cartea Funciara (Land registration) works, how the topograf from 200 years ago from the Austro-Hungarian Empire works to how the Environment Department works and so on.
-You have to know everything to what kind of bricks to buy, to how much is the price for old bricks to new bricks, how much is a ”stejar casa” (oak house).
+You have to know everything about what kind of bricks to buy, to how much is the price for old bricks to new bricks, how much is a ”stejar casa” (oak house).

 6. I assume it was challenging to move to another country.
 Have you given up something?

 The fact that you must do everything by yourself it was the most challenging thing.
 I miss my friends from England, I don’t miss English humor but instead I miss humor that I understand.
 When all the Romanians are laughing about a joke and then they are starting to explain it to me I’m like ”you have explained the joke now, it’s gone guys… ”.
 So I miss understanding what everyone is talking about, since my Romanian is not very good.
 Everytime I want to talk to somebody I must go through a translator which is frustrating.
-A lot of people call me ”englezo”, I’m not Duncan, I’m the english guy, even though I know these people for 7 years.
+A lot of people call me ”englezoi”, I’m not Duncan, I’m the English guy, even though I know these people for 7 years.

 7. What was the hardest thing to do after you came here?

 To understand the culture.
 The culture in Romania is different.
 For example if you trust me and I screw you over you are the fool for trusting me.
 So it took a lot of time to get used to the fact I must do everything by myself.
 To find where to buy things, to buy a cazan, to build a cazan, now I know where do to that.
-In England when you want to buy something you go on the internet, here I don’t understand the language and I can’t find what i’m looking for on the internet.
-For example, in England if my engine blew up in my car I order a new one from the internet, here what I do is oder new one from England and get it delivered.
+In England when you want to buy something you go on the internet, here I don’t understand the language and I can’t find what I’m looking for on the internet.
+For example, in England if my engine blew up in my car I order a new one from the internet, here what I do is order new one from England and get it delivered.
 There are thousand of pensions in Maramures, there is no where to buy second hand coffee machine, second hand washing machine, everything you want you have to buy it new.

 8. What made you fall in love with Romania?

 The old ways of life, that fact that real life still exists here, the true values of the families, real communities, that are gone in England.
-In England you are worried about your credit card rating, here you worry about what your neighbours think about you or not.
+In England you are worried about your credit card rating, here you worry about what your neighbors think about you or not.

 9. What is the first word that comes to mind when thinking about Romania?